kamilazdybal/kamilazdybal.github.io/_posts/2022-10-09-research-is-hard.md

 The challenge of research is due to the following, third path, that too often turns out to be reality:

-*Have a novel hypothesis -> test it -> arrive at this huge mess that you don't even know how to make sense of, and realize that you don't know what's true anymore*
+*Have a novel hypothesis -> test it -> arrive at this huge mess that you don't even know how to make sense of, and realize that you don't know what true or wrong means anymore*